-To implement an isochronous DP cycle, you assign a synchronous interrupt OB (OB61, OB62, OB63, or OB64) with an associated process image partition to the DP master for synchronous update.
+To implement an isochronous DP cycle, you assign a synchronous interrupt OB (OB61 or OB62) with an associated process image partition to the DP master for synchronous update.
 Each isochronous DP cycle contains the following elements:

-- A global control command (Send Authorization) notifies the slave devices of the start of the bus cycle. - The cyclic inputs and outputs are updated. - Any acyclic operations are performed. - A variable delay allows the next DP cycle to start on the next multiple of the configured cycle time.
+- A global control command (Send Authorization) notifies the slave devices of the start of the bus cycle.

+- The cyclic inputs and outputs are updated.

+- Any acyclic operations are performed.

+- Send Authorization received from the DP master DP Bus Cycle Cyclic I/O Constant DP Bus Cycle Time

+- A variable delay

+allows the next DP cycle to start on the next multiple of the configured cycle time.